himanshu-sharmav/user_dashboard/README.md

-# User Dashboard
+# Appointment Dashboard

-This is a Django project that provides a user dashboard.
+This is a Django project that provides a dashboard for doctors to discuss about a issue through blogs and allows patients to book appointments from a particular doctor.

 ## Getting Started